superfliege/azure-docs.de-de/includes/storsimple-install-update21-hotfix.md

         This operation starts a hotfix installation and could reboot one or both of the controllers.
 By installing new updates you agree to, and accept any additional terms associated with, the new functionality listed in the release notes (https://go.microsoft.com/fwLink/?LinkID=613790).
 Are you sure you want to continue?
         [Y] Yes [N] No (Default is "Y"): Y
         WARNING: Installation is currently in progress.
 This operation can take several minutes to complete.
-3. Überwachen Sie den Installationsstatus mit dem Befehl `Get-HcsUpdateStatus` .
-Das Update ist abgeschlossen, wenn `RunInProgress` in `False` geändert wird.
+3. Überwachen der Installation von teamstatusinformationen mit `Get-HcsUpdateStatus` Befehl.
+Das Update ist abgeschlossen, wenn die `RunInProgress` ändert sich in `False`.
-4. Nachdem die Installation abgeschlossen ist, wird der Controller, auf dem der Hotfix für den Wartungsmodus installiert wurde, neu gestartet.
-Verwenden Sie für die Anmeldung Option 1 mit Vollzugriff, und überprüfen Sie die Firmwareversion des Datenträgers.
-Geben Sie Folgendes ein:
+4. Nachdem die Installation abgeschlossen ist, installiert der Controller, auf dem der Wartungsmodus-Hotfix wurde, neu gestartet wird.
+Melden Sie sich als Option 1 mit Vollzugriff, und überprüfen Sie die Firmwareversion des Datenträgers.
+Type:

    `Get-HcsFirmwareVersion`

-   Die erwarteten Datenträger-Firmwareversionen lauten:
+   Die erwartete Datenträger-Firmware-Versionen sind:

    `XMGG, XGEG, KZ50, F6C2, VR08`

-   Nachfolgend sehen Sie eine Beispielausgabe.
+   Nachfolgend finden Sie eine Beispielausgabe.

        -----------------------MAINTENANCE MODE------------------------
        Microsoft Azure StorSimple Appliance Model 8100